Skip to content

 • Must upgrade to Pro to have multiple phone numbers

-• SMS and MMS only available for US and Canadian customers
+• SMS and MMS are only available in the US and Canada

-The biggest benefit to a Canadian number with Dialpad is unlimited phone calls in Canada and the US.
+The biggest benefit of having a Canadian number with Dialpad is unlimited phone calls in Canada and the US.
 However, several necessary features are missing from the standard plan.

 With Dialpad, you can’t:

-• Add additional numbers unless you upgrade to the second plan ($25 USD per user per month), which also requires a three-user minimum
+• Add additional numbers unless you upgrade to the Pro plan ($30 CAD per user per month), which also requires a three-user minimum

 • Send SMS or MMS if you’re outside the US or Canada